VincentSit/ChinaMobilePhoneNumberRegex/README.md

 A set of regular expressions to match the mobile phone number in mainland China.

+## Limitation

+The mobile number portability(MNP) service in mainland China has been officially available on December 1, 2019, China Standard Time.
+It is no longer accurate to detect carriers by mobile phone numbers.
+However, there is no alternative.

 ## Regular Expressions ([PCRE])

 ###### If you need POSIX standard regular expressions, [Click here](/POSIX.md).